bmuschko/cka-crash-course/exercises/15-troubleshooting-control-plane/solution/solution.md

 # Solution

-You can see that none of the Pod controlled by the Deployment could be scheduled.
+You can see that none of the Pods controlled by the Deployment could be scheduled.
 They are all in the "Pending" status.
-The events of the any of the Pods do not reveal any helpful information.
+The events of any of the Pods do not reveal any helpful information.

 ```
 $ kubectl get deployments,pods